thomaspoignant/go-feature-flag/README.md

 }
 ```
 The full documentation is available on https://thomaspoignant.github.io/go-feature-flag/
-You can find more examples programs in the [examples/](https://github.com/thomaspoignant/go-feature-flag/tree/main/examples) directory.
+You can find more examples in the [examples/](https://github.com/thomaspoignant/go-feature-flag/tree/main/examples) directory.

 ## Configuration